 The opening on the side provides quick access to the salt.
 The top and lipped opening keep dust and debris from settling in.
 Miraculously, bugs avoid the salt completely.

 If you turn a classically designed salt pig on its side, to stand it on its opening, you’ll see that it resembles the back half of a pig.
-More modern designs, such as those by Nigella, resemble a pig less, and are likely not to have the knob at the top.
+More modern designs, such as those by Nigella, resemble a pig less or not at all, and are likely not to have the knob at the top.